renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

 Renegade is a new type of decentralized exchange, an **on-chain dark pool**.

-Current DEXes are completely transparent: Anyone can see the trading history and balances of any user.
-In contrast, Renegade is designed to give you **universal trade privacy**.
+Current DEXes are completely transparent: Anyone can see your balances and trade history.
+In contrast, Renegade gives you **universal trade privacy**.
 That means that your trading activity is completely obscured from all third-parties, both before and after a trade is filled.
 No one except you can learn the details of your balances or trades.

+## How is this Better?

 Renegade solves many problems in current DeFi spot markets, ultimately giving you better prices: